Molly Zero

-Molly Zero is a novel written in the second person by Keith Roberts published in 1980.
+Molly Zero is a work of science fiction written in the second person by Keith Roberts.
+Originally published as a novella in the 1977 collection Triax edited by Robert Silverberg, Molly Zero was later expanded into a full length novel and republished in 1980.

 Plot summary

-Molly Zero is a novel in which Molly Zero escapes a training school for the ruling class of a Britain set 200 years in the future.
+Molly Zero is a novel in which Molly Zero flees a training school that operates for the ruling class of Britain set 200 years in the future.

 Reception

 Dave Langford reviewed Molly Zero for White Dwarf #74, and stated that "Roberts' simple and human story leaves you to decide whether the price of compromise (which includes all Molly's innocence) is too great."